I overheard a man on Manly Wharf beach one afternoon and his story became one of the most compelling interviews.

 I’ve only ever created one internet meme and it was from a picture I took on Manly Beach at the eastern end of the Corso.
 It was early morning and I’d taken a panorama shot encompassing early morning board riders, beautiful young things jogging or walking past, a few people sitting on the wall, and one lovely young mother pushing her child in one of those all-purpose, all-terrain push chair/stroller that converts into a pram, jeep and RPG-launcher.

-And I took that shot, with its skewed perspective on the linear reality of the wall, and I wrote across or under it (and I’m paraphrasing): ‘Happiness is a place where you can appreciate all the beauty in the world without wanting to shag it’.
+And I took that shot, with its skewed, panoramic perspective on the straight-edged reality of the stone wall, and I wrote words to the effect of: ‘Happiness is a place where you can appreciate all the beauty in the world without wanting to shag it’.

 It resonated for many people at the time.